praw-dev/praw/docs/pages/writing_a_bot.rst

 Running Continually.
 ^^^^^^^^^^^^^^^^^^^^

-reddit.com is going to crash and other problems will be met.
+reddit.com is going to crash and other problems will occur.
 That's a fact of life.
 Good bots should be able to take this into account and either exit gracefully or survive the problem.
 This is a simple bot, where the loss of all data isn't very problematic.
 So for now we're simply going to accept that it